Dr Bethany Shinkins

 I am an Associate Professor in the Academic Unit of Health Economics at the University of Leeds.
 I lead the Test Evaluation Group, a multi-disciplinary team that focuses on the economic evaluation of medical tests.
 I am a statistician by background and now work as both a statistician and health economist.
 I joined the University of Leeds in 2015 as a Lecturer.

-Currently, I am Methodology Lead for the NIHR Leeds In Vitro Diagnostics Co-operative and the NIHR Surgical MedTech Co-operative.
-I am also the lead health economist for the NIHR Global Health Research Group in Surgical Technologies.
+I am also the Deputy Director (Methodology) of the NIHR Leeds In Vitro Diagnostics Co-operative and the lead health economist for the NIHR Global Health Research Group in Surgical Technologies.
 I sit on the Editorial Board for the BMJ Evidence-Based Medicine Journal and I am a Honorary Fellow of the Centre for Evidence Based Medicine, University of Oxford.
+The vast majority of my research is focused on the evaluation of tests, spanning a wide range of diseases and clinical settings (see below for list of current projects).

 - Test Evaluation Group Lead